AdobeDocs/campaign-standard.en/help/administration/using/external-accounts.md

 >
 >Google reCAPTCHA configuration requires a Google account.

 The Google reCAPTCHA mechanism allows you to protect your landing page from spam and abuse caused by bots.
 This is non-intrusive for your customers since it does not require any interaction from them and is based on interactions with your site.
 To register your site, refer to this [page](https://www.google.com/recaptcha/admin/create).
-You need to choose the V3 reCAPTCHA type.
+You must choose the V3 reCAPTCHA type.

-To add the Google reCAPTCHA V3 to you landing page, you first need to configure it in your external account.
+To add the Google reCAPTCHA V3 to you landing page, configure it in your external account.
 For more information on how to add it to your landing page, refer to this [section](../../channels/using/configuring-landing-page.md#setting-google-recaptcha).

 For a Google reCAPTCHA V3 external account, provide the following details: